nusenu/ContactInfo-Information-Sharing-Specification/README.md

 # Defined Fields

-The fields specified in this document coexists with other arbitrary strings located in the relay's ContactInfo descriptor field.
-Defined fields may appear at any position within the contactInfo string.
-A field identifier (key) MUST only be used once, if it appears multiple times in the ContactInfo string only the first occurance is considered.
+The fields specified in this document coexist with other arbitrary strings located in the relay's ContactInfo descriptor field.
+Defined fields may appear at any position within the ContactInfo string.
+A field identifier (key) MUST only be used once, if it appears multiple times in the ContactInfo string only the first occurence is considered.
-UTF-8 is supported to the extend that Tor supports it ([proposal 285](https://gitweb.torproject.org/torspec.git/tree/proposals/285-utf-8.txt)).
+UTF-8 is supported to the extent that Tor supports it ([proposal 285](https://gitweb.torproject.org/torspec.git/tree/proposals/285-utf-8.txt)).
 Punycode encoding should be used for internationalized domain names.

 Information is provided in key-value pairs: